Prince of Persia: The Forgotten Sands: Versions

 The other versions of The Forgotten Sands each had their own gameplay and narrative.
 The Wii and PSP versions were developed by Ubisoft Quebec.
 Production on the Wii version lasted between two and three years, with a team of both series veterans and newcomers.
 The storyline was written by Ben McCaw and Marianne Krawczyk.
-Alongside recreating the established gameplay of the series, the team crating multiple options for traversing environments using the design mantra "create your own path".
+Alongside recreating the established gameplay of the series, the team also added multiple options for traversing environments using the design mantra "create your own path".
 The PSP team was made up of veteran Ubisoft developers who had worked on projects across multiple genres.
 According to producer Joel Vignola, the game was designed to appeal to both "hardcore" and "casual" gamers, alongside being a portable version of established Prince of Persia gameplay designed specifically for the platform.
 Due to the Prince's solitary adventure, multiplayer was not included in this version.
 A focus was placed in keeping a high and stable frame rate.
 The script was again written by McCaw and Krawczyk.

 The DS version was developed by Ubisoft Casablanca.
 Production on the DS version lasted approximately one year.
 Ubisoft Casablanca had previously worked on The Two Thrones, and multiple portable games including the Rabbids series.
 The team included both new staff and returning staff from Prince of Persia: The Fallen King.
 McCaw acted as narrative director.
 The mobile version, which adapted the main console version into a mobile scenario with dedicated gameplay, was developed and published by Gameloft, which had developed multiple mobile versions of the Prince of Persia series.
 The browser version, created to help promote the main console version and again inspired by the main console version, was co-developed by Ubisoft Montreal and indie browser developer Explosive Barrel.